Blizzard/s2client-api/README.md

 2. From the root of the project run: doxygen Doxyfile
 3. Commit and push the generated documentation files in a seperate commit that contains documentation changes only, no code changes.

-Precompiled Libs
+Additional Downloads
 ----------------

+### Maps and Replays

+This repository only comes with a few maps for testing.

+Additional maps and replays can be found [here](https://github.com/Blizzard/s2client-proto#downloads).

+### Precompiled Libs

-If you are using Visual Studio 2017 and just want precompiled library files you can download the following package.
+If you are using Visual Studio 2017 and just want precompiled library files you can download the following package:

 [Precompiled Libs](http://blzdistsc2-a.akamaihd.net/SC2API_Binary_vs2017.zip)

+### Other Libraries

+Additional community built AI libraries can be found [here](https://github.com/Blizzard/s2client-proto#community).

+If you are new to programming, the [CommandCenter](https://github.com/davechurchill/CommandCenter) framework may be a good starting point.